ParadigmFoundation/kosu-monorepo/.github/CONTRIBUTING.md

 ### Additional Details

-Please feel free to reach out to us for additional questions and details.
+If you have any questions, please feel free to reach out to [Henry Harder](mailto:henry@paradigm.market) (GitHub [@hrharder](https://github.com/hrharder)), or message us on any of our communication channels.
 We are always happy to help!
-If you have feedback, bugs, or feature requests, shoot them our way.
+If you have feedback, bugs, or feature requests, please shoot them our way.